 Pro Tip: Fountain Square is one of the 7 Indy neighborhoods designated as Cultural Districts for their outstanding historic value.

-#26 Mass Ave Arts District and Foodie Haven
+#26 Mass Ave

 Massachusetts Avenue – or Mass Ave – is one of the originally planned diagonal streets in downtown Indy.
 The street was wildly popular when a streetcar ran down it in the early 1900s but fell into disrepute in the 1960s and 70s.
-However, in recent years, the district has experienced a phenomenal revival.
+In recent years, the district has experienced a phenomenal revival.

 Top historic attractions along Mass Ave are the Athenaeum (Das Deutsche Haus), the Old National Centre and St. Mary’s Catholic Church.

-Pro Tip: Find the NDY sculpture at Massachusetts Ave and Alabama Street and stand as the “I” in Indy for a fun photo op!
+Top Tip: Find the NDY sculpture at Massachusetts Ave and Alabama Street and stand as the “I” in Indy for a fun photo op!

-The oldest residential neighborhood in downtown Indy, Lockerbie Square is a charming district.
+The oldest residential neighborhood in Indy, Lockerbie Square is a charming district.
 Historic cottages and brick homes from the 1800s line the streets.

 Scottish immigrants were the first to build homes in the area, but German settlers moved in during the mid-1800s and the neighborhood was dubbed Germantown.